scheissegalo/PhilBot/README.md

 - find server ID and channel id and pate into the script
 - Adjust keyword and response
 - Run the script

+# Run the Script
+There are 2 additional files. setup.bat to install requirements and start.bat to start the script on Windows.